eflautt/ga-data-science/lessons/lesson-1/readme.md

 #### Who uses Data Science
-- Netflix movie recommendation example
+- Netflix - movie recommendations
-- Amazon "you may also like" example
+- Amazon's algorithm - "you might also like x"
-- Five Thrity Eight- election and sports coverage
+- Five Thirty Eight- election and sports coverage
-- Draft Kings- using data science to predict daily bets
+- Draft Kings - using data science to predict daily bets
-- Google translate and search results
+- Google - autotranslate and search results
 	- Ask students if they know of any other examples

 #### What are the roles in Data Science?